Mahek-01/SQL-Hospital-Data-Analysis/README.md

-# SQL-Hospital-Data-Analysis
+# 🏥 Hospital Data Analysis using SQL

+## 📌 Project Overview
-SQL project analyzing hospital data using real-world queries
+This project focuses on analyzing hospital data using SQL to extract meaningful insights related to patients, departments, doctors, and medical expenses.
+The goal of this project is to practice and strengthen SQL skills using a real-world healthcare dataset.

+---